 Target Audience

-Squarespace is versatile enough for a wide range of users, retail businesses, bloggers, consultants, restaurants, and creatives of all types.
+Squarespace is versatile enough for a wide range of users: retail businesses, bloggers, consultants, restaurants, and creatives of all types.
 Its professional templates and broad tools make it a safe choice for anyone who needs a polished online presence.
+The platform is built for people who want a complete solution, not just a portfolio.

 Ease of Use and Learning Curve

 Squarespace is known for its intuitive editor.
 Drag-and-drop blocks, live previews, and guided setup make it quick to learn.
-Most users can have a site live within a few hours.
+Most users can have a site live within a few hours, even if they have never built a website before.

 Squarespace vs Cargo: Real-World Use Cases